cogment/cogment-doc/src/cogment/cogment-api-reference/parameters.md

 ## Parameter file

 The parameter file serves to initialize the Orchestrator default parameters.
-It is able to set all parameters for trials except the config protobuf messages defined in `cogment.yaml`.
-The config messages can only be set by the pre-trial hooks, but these config are not relevant for simple projects without pre-trial hooks.
+It is able to set all parameters for trials except the config protobuf messages (defined in the spec file).
+The config messages can only be set by the pre-trial hooks, but these configs are not relevant for simple projects without pre-trial hooks.

-These are the parameters that will be used if no pre-trial hooks are defined.
-And if hooks are defined, they will be sent to the first hook.
+The parameters in this file be used if no pre-trial hooks are defined.
+And if hooks are defined, they will be sent to the first hook as initial parameters to be updated by the hooks.

 The file uses the YAML configuration language.
 It consists of one YAML section called [trial_params](#trial-params).
 Any other section will be ignored.